csc-training/summerschool/gpu/exercises/fundamentals/06-optimization/04-reductions/README.md

 1. But we can do better with shared memory! what if we use a "tree" algorithm to reduce the partial sum from all threads to thread 0, instead of using atomicadds?

+## [EXTRA] Task:
+Try changing the base parameter values. what happens with repetitions? and with increasing/decreasing blocks? help yourself with profiler.
+[IDEAS to discuss] What about nvidia devices? does it behave the same way?
+[if i have time] shfl on cuda. shfl on AMD is implemented via shmem, so there is no real gain. is it the same on nvidia?